-Oversight and Transparency
+Governance, Oversight and Transparency

-Remove OPD representation on the CPCRB, for a total of civilian five seats with two civilian alternates.
-To maintain their advisory capacity up to two non-voting Police Department members may be present.
+Remove OPD representation on the CPCRB, for a total of civilian five seats, with no alternates.
 Votes would be taken using a simple majority.

-Edit the definitions of substantiated, unfounded, and unsubstantiated complaints in order to make the distinction clearer and to avoid confusion.
+Edit the definitions of unfounded vs unsubstantiated complaints in order to make the distinction clearer without changing the intent in order to address confusion.